1/28/2025

 Chief Executive Officer

 Yeah, great question, Rob.
-I think what we see is that through hybrid systems, we might be able to improve fuel efficiency and likewise greenhouse gas by double digit levels.
+I think what we see is that through hybrid systems, we might be able to improve fuel efficiency and likewise greenhouse gas by double-digit levels.
 And if we're able to do that, that's obviously desirable for our customers.
-There is an added cost to it.
-So the balance of what's the payback time sits into there.
-So there is a striving for a business case, which is free of regulatory hurdles.
-But we know that there will be regulations coming and going over time.
-So that could also be an added incentive to a hybrid business case.
-And that's true for both US and Europe, maybe especially true in Europe.
+There is an added cost to it, so the balance of what's the payback time sits into there.
+So there is a striving for a business case which is free of regulatory hurdles, but we know that there will be regulations coming and going over time, so that could also be an added incentive to a hybrid business case.
+And that's true for both U.S. and Europe, maybe especially true in Europe.

 speaker